rhygg/api/README.md

 # Text Analysis API

-The this api is fully based on text analysis.
+This api is fully based on text analysis.
 It provides endpoints for

 1. Sentimental Analysis
 2. A Word Dictionary